Ensembles provably learn equivariance through data augmentation: Equivariance of augmented neural network training

-In preparation of our proof of the stochastical version of the main result, let us prove the following very intuitive lemma about random functions: If two random functions, that almost surely are differentiable, have the property that their pointwise distributions are equal, the same is true for their gradients.
-For the proof, we will invoke the Cramér-Wold Theorem \citep{Cramr1936SomeTO}. \begin{theorem}[Cramér-Wold] A probability distribution $p$ on $\R^d$ is uniquely determined by the set of distributions $p\circ\pi_v ^{-1}$ on $\R$, indexed by the unit vector $v$, where $\pi_v:\R^d\to \R$, $x\mapsto \sprod{x,v}$. \end{theorem} We now formulate and prove the statement. \begin{lemma} Let $f$ and $g$ be random functions $\R^d\to \R$ that almost surely are $C^1$.
-If for every $x\in\R^d$, $f(x)\sim g(x)$, then also $\nabla f(x) \sim \nabla g(x)$, for all $x\in\R^d$. \end{lemma} \begin{proof} Assume that $f(x)\sim g(x)$, for all $x\in\R^d$.
+We will assume that the draw of data points and group elements for each batch is independent of each other for every time step and of the weights at every previous time step. \begin{remark} Independence of the draw of batches and the weights is a faithful model for SGD where the batches are drawn with replacement, which also includes the deterministic GD setting.
+The assumption of independence of the batches $B_t$ and weights $\{A^k\}_{k=0}^{t-1}$ is necessary for our proofs, but is an idealization of the way SGD really works.
+In practice, the batches in mini-batch SGD are \emph{dependent} since they are sampled without replacement. \end{remark} Note that the projected descent emerges in the same way as above by updating the parametrization coefficients $c^t$.
+Each realization of the process $A^t$ corresponds to one run of the SGD.
+We want to show that mini-batch SGD with random augmentation yields an equivariant ensemble, when applied to invariantly initialized weights.
+Let us begin by proving the following very intuitive lemma about random functions: If two random functions, that almost surely are differentiable, have the property that their pointwise distributions are equal, the same is true for their gradients.
+For the proof, we will invoke the Cramér-Wold Theorem \cite{Cramr1936SomeTO}. \begin{theorem}[Cramér-Wold] A probability distribution $p$ on $\R^d$ is uniquely determined by the set of distributions $p\circ\pi_v ^{-1}$ on $\R$, indexed by the unit vector $v$, where $\pi_v:\R^d\to \R$, $x\mapsto \sprod{x,v}$. \end{theorem} We now formulate and prove the lemma. \begin{lemma}[Equidistributed functions have equidistributed gradients] Let $\varphi$ and $\psi$ be random functions $\R^d\to \R$ that almost surely are $C^1$.
+If for every $x\in\R^d$, $\varphi(x)\disteq \psi(x)$, then also $\nabla \varphi(x) \disteq \nabla \psi(x)$, for all $x\in\R^d$. \end{lemma} \begin{proof} Assume that $\varphi(x)\disteq \psi(x)$, for all $x\in\R^d$.
 Then

-Now, for every $x\in\R^d$ and every $v\in S^{d-1}$, $X_n\to \sprod{\nabla f(x),v}$ and $Y_n\to\sprod{\nabla_x g(x),v}$ a.s. as $n\to\infty$.
+Now, for every $x\in\R^d$ and every $v\in S^{d-1}$, $X_n\to \sprod{\nabla \varphi(x),v}$ and $Y_n\to\sprod{\nabla \psi(x),v}$ a.s. as $n\to\infty$.
 Thus, the distributions of the limit random variables (i.e., the distributions of the directional derivative in direction $v$) also agree.
 So that

 Since this holds for every $x\in\R^d$ and every $v\in S^{d-1}$, we can apply the Cramér-Wold Theorem to conclude that

 \end{proof}